Maltese literature: Il-Kantilena

 Il-Kantilena is the oldest written text known to exist in Maltese, dating from no later than 1485, the death of Pietru Caxaro, the author it is attributed to.
-It wasn't rediscovered until 1966 or 1968 by Prof. Godfrey Wettinger and Fr.
+It was not rediscovered until 1966 or 1968 by Godfrey Wettinger and Fr.
 Mikiel Fsadni in the Valletta Notarial Archives.
 Frans Sammut published a revolutionary interpretation of it in 2009.
 Karmenu Mallia translated it into Esperanto and wrote an article about it in 'Literatura Foiro'.

 Contemporary literature

 The post-War years saw the emergence of Moviment Qawmien Letterarju (Literary Revival Movement) in 1967, an avant-garde literary movement the protagonists of which included Oliver Friggieri (later Professor of Maltese at the University of Malta), Frans Sammut (1945–2011), the "national author", Alfred Sant (who was Prime Minister from 1996 to 1998), Lino Spiteri (who was Finance Minister in two Governments), and others.

 Among Oliver Friggieri's most important works is the collection of his poems.

 Frans Sammut's reputation is built on his novels Il-Gaġġa (on which the film with the same name is based), Samuraj, Paceville and Il-Ħolma Maltija (translated in Esperanto as La Malta Revo).

 Alfred Sant is known for his theatre collected mostly in his Fid-Dell tal-Katidral u Drammi Ohra, whereas Lino Spiteri became renowned for his novel Rivoluzzjoni Do Minore and his short stories.

 The Moviment Qawmien Letterarju scene eventually gave way to a new wave of writers, whose voices have shaped the contemporary literature scene.
 Foremost amongst these are writers such as Albert Marshall, Immanuel Mifsud, Adrian Grima, and Antoine Cassar.
 The contemporary scene has also seen the emergence of a new generation of writers including Simone Inguanez, Nadia Mifsud, Simone Galea, Elizabeth Grech, Clare Azzopardi, Lon Kirkop, Kirsten Spiteri and Lara Calleja who won the European Union Prize for Literature for her book Kissirtu Kullimkien.

-Nowadays Maltese literature is dominated by literature in the Maltese language (e.g., Alex Vella Gera, Guze' Stagno), some works in English (Francis Ebejer for instance), and some works in Italian, such as the poems of Judge J.J.
+Nowadays Maltese literature is dominated by literature in the Maltese language (e.g., Alex Vella Gera, Guze' Stagno), some works in English (David Samuel Hudson and Francis Ebejer for instance), and some works in Italian, such as the poems of Judge J.J.
 Cremona and Albert Caruana's ebook Il Sindaco di Racalmusci.

+Walid Nabhan has published two books of short stories in Maltese, and one novel titled L-Eżodu taċ-Ċikonji (2013) which won the Maltese National Prize for Literature in 2014, and the EU Prize for Literature in 2017.
+He published a collection of poetry in Maltese in 2014.
+Nabhan has also translated works of Maltese literature into Arabic.